 Cauvery water dispute is a long pending issue between Tamil Nadu and Karnataka.
 On Monday, the Supreme Court has issued a directive to Karnataka to release Cauvery water to Tamil Nadu.
 Even though the full demands of Tamil Nadu was not accepted, the court asked Karnataka to release 15,000 cusecs of water daily for 10 days.
-However, Karnataka chief minister Siddaramaiah has convened a meeting of all the MLAs and MPs on Tuesday to decide the future course of action.
+Reacting to this, Karnataka chief minister Siddaramaiah has convened a meeting of all the MLAs and MPs on Tuesday to decide the future course of action.

 Karnataka farmers face acute shortage of water